 How to Reduce Your CPU Heat

-Most of the time, cleaning the PC or changing the fan speed from BIOS can decrease CPU temperature.
-Additionally, when your PC is one or two years old, you can reapply the thermal paste and upgrade the CPU cooler.
-That should decrease the CPU temperature.
+Most of the time, cleaning your PC or changing the fan speed from BIOS can decrease CPU temperature.
+Additionally, reapply thermal paste when your PC is 2 years old.
+Upgrading the CPU cooler can also decrease your CPU heat.
+Executing these actions will reduce the temperature.

 Overheating is something that no user wishes to experience.
 Furthermore, everyone wants the most performance from their processor and other PC components.
 Excessive heat reduces performance and the lifespan of the CPU along with other parts of your machine.

 I’ve already mentioned some steps.
-Next, I’ll go over those and some other strategies and how you can use them to keep your processor safe from overheating.
+Next, I’ll go over those and some other strategies in the below section.
+Also, how you can use them to keep your processor safe from overheating and how you can identify the CPU is overheating.
+So, just follow along.

 Your PC fans consume dust in times of airflow.
 And with time, this dust piles up and bothers the airflow and other activities of the units.

 Almost every UEFI BIOS allows users to change the fan speed or set the speed curve to their liking.
 Usually, the option is set to Auto and does not work to its full potential.
-However, you can change it to suit your needs.
+However, you can change it to suit your needs with the info on the CPU fan’s RPM guide.

 Also, with fan hubs, you can control the PC fans with specific software.
 Many PC cases and fan builders have recently made their hub and app to control the rotating speed and RGB effects.

 Phentakes, Corsair, and many more are building these fan and RGB control hubs.
 And you can use their app for fan control.
-You can also use third-party applications like SpeedFan.
+You can also use third-party applications like SpeedFan if you are not comfortable using BIOS to change the fan speed.speedfan-s

 Having fewer fans than your CPU requires, increases the risk of overheating.
-It is preferable to add fans if necessary or to switch for better airflow.
+It is preferable to add fans if necessary.

 The PC case design is just getting better and better nowadays.
 There are different types of cases with targeted desirability, like water and air cooling solutions.
 If your claim is old-designed and not optimized enough, it’s better to get a case with your preferred need.